- Parks (A - Z)

 Range: This bull predominates in the Letaba area but has been seen at Mopani and between the Malopenyana and Middlevlei waterhole.

 Special Features: This tusker has easily identifiable features that are visible from all angles.
-The right tusk is thicker and straighter then the left tusk and shows a very prominent ’grass’ notch in the tip of the tusk with the left tusk also having a slight notch but considerably less prominent.
-The left ear has a w-shaped notch that has a piece skin hanging in the middle forming the ’w’ shape towards the middle of the ear.
+The right tusk is thicker and straighter than the left tusk and previously showed a very prominent 'grass' notch in the tip of the tusk.
+The left tusk also has a slight notch but considerably less prominent.
+The left ear has a w-shaped notch that has a piece skin hanging in the middle forming the 'w' shape towards the middle of the ear.
 The right ear does not have any notable features and is fairly clean edged.
 An oval tennis ball sized growth is visible on his left front leg close to the top as well as some thickening on his trunk.
 Recent images of this bull in 2014 showed that he has broken the tips of both his tusks at the grass notches giving a chiseled appearance to the end of his tusks.
 Fortunately very little length has been lost and his continues to develop as an impressive emerging tusker.

 Origin of Name: “Masthulele, meaning ‘the quiet one’ has the honor of sharing his name with Dr Ian Whyte, who was given this name by the staff he worked with.